DataDog/system-tests/docs/scenarios/parametric.md

 ./gradlew :dd-java-agent:shadowJar :dd-trace-api:jar
 ```

-3. Copy both artifacts into the `system-tests/binaries/` folder:
-  * The Java tracer agent artifact `dd-java-agent-*.jar` from `dd-java-agent/build/libs/`
-  * Its public API `dd-trace-api-*.jar` from `dd-trace-api/build/libs/` into
+3. You should now have a Java tracer agent artifact called `dd-java-agent-*.jar` under the `dd-java-agent/build/libs/` folder and a Java tracer public API artifact called `dd-trace-api-*.jar` under the `dd-trace-api/build/libs/` folder (Note: the * is a placeholder for the version snapshot you built locally, so the files won't literally be called e.g,`dd-java-agent-*.jar`).
+Move these files into the `system-tests/binaries/` folder.

-Note, you should have only TWO jar files in `system-tests/binaries`.
+*Note*, you should have only TWO jar files in `system-tests/binaries`.
 Do NOT copy sources or javadoc jars.

 4. Run Parametric tests from the `system-tests/parametric` folder: